jpcahueque/Motor_Control_Qt_Project/README.md

 # Motor_Control_Qt_Project
 Objective: To control a motor simulator by receiving various commands.
-See Project Guide (WORK 2020-21.pdf) for functionality and operation.
+See Project Guide (TRABAJO CURSO 2020-21) for functionality and operation.